 Wattage: 1300W

-It will grind beans freshly from its hopper when a coffee is selected, offering 11 grind settings to choose from.
-This technically makes it a bean-to-cup coffee machine but we've included this here because of its price point, compact size and quality.
+It grinds beans freshly from its hopper when a coffee is selected, offering 11 grind settings to choose from.
+This technically makes it a bean-to-cup coffee machine, but we've included this here because of its price point, compact size and quality.

 Gaggia Classic espresso machine